Liam-W-Smith/Liam-W-Smith.github.io/index.md

 I've taken two data science courses at Middlebury: introduction to data science and statistical learning.
 Please find my final project from statistical learning, in which my group learned about fuzzy c-means clustering, by [clicking here](Project.html).
+I've also taken a theoretical math class on probability and I'm enrolled in machine learning this spring.

 ## Mathematics